 1983 - Richmond

 Back to the artist that sculpted Kryptos.
 We know that our sculptor was exposed at an early age to things not typically seen by the public, because his father held the position of head of exhibitions at the Library of Congress.
-We also know that he studied archeology in England, the home country of Howard Carter.
-Did he develop an interest at an early age in Egyptology?
+We also know that he studied archaeology in England, the home country of Howard Carter.
+Did he develop an interest in Egyptology at an early age?
 Don’t we all?

 While building the sculpture in the courtyard of CIA, a truckload of granite was stolen.
 The CIA had to purchase an additional truckload to support completing the sculpture.
 Where did that granite go?